A Turning Point in my Life

 Hummer is a very wise and confident soul.
 Our journey together began in 2004 in Montana on a ranch where I was training young horses.
 During this time, I developed such a wonderful relationship with him that I brought him to Switzerland Easter 2006.

 He is my greatest teacher and has helped me develop as a person (and still does), and I am very grateful to him for that.
-Over the many years, he has also accompanied countless people in their development.
+Over the many years, he has also accompanied countless people in their personal and leadership development.

 Since October 2024, he has been enjoying his retirement as a big thank you for the many years as a loyal companion/co-trainer, always by my side.
-Now we spend our time grazing, walking and often just being while I enjoy his presence.
+Occasionally he enjoys being part of a coaching, and there he requires true connection and congruence.

 Riverdance